jd1378/deno-fetch-goody/README.md

 - accept a timeout option and abort when timeout is reached
 - add `Accept` header with value `application/json, text/plain, */*` if not already set by you
 - set global headers when creating the wrapper
+- set a `baseURL` when creating the wrapper

 Version v5.0.0+ is the recommended version now (abort controller is used now). please don't use v4 of fetch goody anymore.